 - Allow at least 30 minutes for the caulk to dry before proceeding to the next step.

-- Affix four to six glass fasteners to the cabinet frame and the glass sheet using the tiny screws that came with the fasteners.
+- Affix four to six glass fasteners to the cabinet frame.
 Use a screwdriver to secure the screws into the wood cabinet frame.